San Jose, CA

 • Entertainment Subscriptions: The cost for entertainment subscriptions, including streaming services like Netflix, Hulu, or Amazon Prime, or memberships to local clubs or organizations, should also be considered as part of the overall cost of living.

-• Fitness Memberships: Gym memberships, fitness classes, or sports leagues or clubs participation also contribute to the overall cost.
+• Fitness Memberships: Gym memberships, fitness classes, or participation in sports leagues or clubs also contribute to the overall cost.
 While prices can vary, fitness-related costs are higher in San Jose than the national average.

 • Insurance: Beyond health insurance, other types of insurance, such as car insurance, home insurance, and renters’ insurance, can be more expensive in San Jose due to the higher value of property and vehicles in the area.